 - Don’t be afraid to question something you don’t understand or that concerns you

 Dr. Cabin offers this advice.
 “As I mentioned, if a patient is experiencing an intractable migraine, emergency medical attention is required.
-Once this migraine has subsided, it’s important to talk to your doctor about a lifestyle and medication regimen that can help control migraine headaches, and hopefully prevent intractable migraines from happening again.”
+Once this migraine has subsided, it’s important to talk to your doctor about a lifestyle and medication regimen that can help control migraine headaches, and hopefully prevent intractable migraine from happening again.”

 He continues, “In addition, many patients should consider interventional treatments – like minimally-invasive trigger point surgery and Botox – which can reduce the frequency, duration and intensity of migraines, including intractable migraines, without the typically harsh side effects of medications.
 Although few patients know about these treatments, they have been around for many years and are incredibly effective.”